kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 The trivial, and common, case where we simply have not finished constructing the (rules of the) database.
 Ohh.
 If we want to be able to adapt the database itself then this problem occurs??

+_NOTE.
+Hold up.
+It seems like I am claiming that inconsistency is a necessary result of having to use incomplete systems.
+Aka, incompleteness implies inconsistency._

 ##### Factoring links into a model